 Check out the Wall Street

-You don’t need to know much about economics to know about the World’s most famous financial district.
-The Wall street was named after the wooden stockade that once walled the Dutch colony protecting it from the British invasion.
-The bustling street, like many others NYC streets, fascinates mostly cause of all the people rush.
-Don’t miss to check out the New York Stock Exchange building and take a photo with the statue of The Charging Bull.
+You don’t need to know much about economics to know about the world’s most famous financial district.
+The Wall Street was named after the wooden stockade that once walled the Dutch colony protecting it from the British invasion.
+The bustling street, like many others NYC streets, fascinates mostly because of all the people who are rushing about.
+Don’t miss the New York Stock Exchange building and take a photo with the statue of the Charging Bull.

 Like many other NYC tourist attractions, this one is for free.
-The 20-minute ferry ride is a not-miss cause of the up-close look at The Statue of Liberty and stunning views of the Lower Manhattan skyline.
+The 20-minute ferry ride is a must because of the up-close look at the Statue of Liberty and stunning views of the Lower Manhattan skyline.
 The Staten Island itself is not worth spending already limited time.
 Leave that one for some longer visit and get right back on the same ferry.

 Walk the Brooklyn Bridge

-It’s time to move away from Manhattan island for a bit.
-A 30 minute Brooklyn Bridge walk will get you a lot of wonderful views of both Brooklyn and Downtown Manhattan and take you to a Brooklyn Bridge Waterfront Park in the Dumbo area.
-The park has a great buzz and it’s a perfect place to relax after a walk and also a great place to snap some nice photos.
+It’s time to move away from Manhattan Island a bit.
+A 30 minute Brooklyn Bridge walk will get you a lot of wonderful views of both Brooklyn and downtown Manhattan and take you to the Brooklyn Bridge waterfront park in the Dumbo area.
+The park has a great buzz, and it’s a perfect place to relax after a walk and a great place to snap some nice photos.

 Watch the sunset from the High Line Park

 Out of many iconic NYC parks, the High Line Park is the most unique one.
-This urban park, built on the construction of an old elevated train track, offers an incredible views of the Hudson River waterfront and the whole Chelsea neighborhood.
-The atmosphere is the best in the sunset, when you can relax at one of the many wooden lounge chairs and watch the city turning in all those beautiful colors and shades.
+This urban park, built on an old elevated train track, offers incredible views of the Hudson River waterfront and the whole Chelsea neighborhood.
+The atmosphere is the best at sunset, when you can relax at one of the many wooden lounge chairs and watch the city going through all those beautiful colors and shades.

 Greenwich Village is a lovely area of NYC with a great ambiance, uplifting vibe and many quaint bars, cool shops and a huge array of restaurants.
 It’s the perfect place to have a late dinner and some unforgettable night out.
 It’s a great area for a stroll and a wander.
 Still, if you’re too tired to walk around, hit the Bleecker Street, Christopher Street or Mcdougal street.